LukeGus/Obsidian-Backup/Propulse/Things to Do/Loot Locker.md

 Will have to use loot locker to save drone setups

 Figure out player names.
-Allow them to change their names whenever but make sure a default name gets set maybe?
-Or figure out how to initially set it.
+I can always login and start a session, but disallow anything else before the Playername isnt null.
+To figure out what is null use a debug to figure out what the name is before setting a name.